-My world is spinning, and not just because Michael Phelps has won another four gold medals and two silvers to become the official lord of the Olympic rings.
+My world is spinning.
 I have a condition called benign paroxysmal positional vertigo (BPPV) that makes me intensely dizzy from time to time.
-A report I read in a recent issue of the journal Neurology looked at how people are using Internet videos to self-treat the condition at home using a maneuver called the Epley maneuver.
+Some people are using Internet videos to self-treat the condition at home using a maneuver called the Epley maneuver.
 Cool, I thought.
 So I watched one of the videos and tried the maneuver.
 It didn’t work for me.
 I did some investigating to find out why, and have some tips to improve your odds of success.

 Blame it on crystals

 BPPV happens when tiny crystals of calcium carbonate in one part of your inner ear become dislodged and float into another part.
 That doesn't sound too serious, but small head movements cause the loose crystals to move, triggering your inner-ear sensors to send mixed messages to your brain.
 Simply looking up or rolling over in bed causes brief bouts of extreme dizziness.
 Some people experience nausea as well.

 What causes the crystals to dislodge in the first place?
 “We don’t really know,” says Dr. Felipe Santos, an ear, nose, and throat specialist at Massachusetts Eye and Ear Infirmary and an instructor in otology and laryngology at Harvard Medical School.
 “There seems to be an association in a percentage of patients with head trauma, but for the most part, we don’t know.”